New York City Subway: LGBT Pride-themed trains and MetroCards

 The New York City Subway system commemorates Pride Month in June with Pride-themed posters.
-The MTA celebrated Stonewall 50 - WorldPride NYC 2019 in June 2019 with rainbow-themed Pride logos on the subway trains as well as Pride-themed MetroCards.
+The MTA celebrated Stonewall 50 – WorldPride NYC 2019 in June 2019 with rainbow-themed Pride logos on the subway trains, as well as Pride-themed MetroCards.

 Guerrilla art

 The New York City Subway system has been a target for unauthorized or "guerrilla" art since the 1970s, beginning with graffiti and tagging.
 Originally thought of as vandalism, the art form eventually emerged as an authoritative typology in the 1980s, especially with the release of the 1983 documentary Style Wars.
+Prominent pop-artist Keith Haring got his start tagging blank billboards on subway platforms with chalk art.
 In 2019–2020, the Bronx Museum mounted an exhibition of graffiti-tagged subway cars.

 More contemporary installations have taken place as well.
-In 2014, artist London Kaye yarn-bombed the L train, wrapping metal handpoles in knit fabric.
+In 2014, artist London Kaye yarn-bombed the L train, wrapping metal hand poles in knit fabric.
 In 2019, artist Ian Callender used projectors to show accurate views of the cityscape above moving 6 trains on the ceilings of entire cars.
 In 2021, illustrator Devon Rodriguez went viral for his drawings of fellow commuters.

+No Pants Ride

+In 2002, the New York City Subway began hosting an event called the No Pants Subway Ride, where people ride the subway without their pants.
+The event is typically held each January but has not been held since 2020 due to the COVID-19 pandemic.